Presentation & History

 The member organizations meet once every other year for the General Assembly to define the World Coalition’s strategy and elect some of its members to a Steering Committee for two years.
 The Steering Committee’s member organizations take the necessary decisions to implement this strategy.
 The Steering Committee elects some of its members to the Executive board, including a President and a Treasurer.
 The Executive Board is tasked with the general management, the financial running, the governance and the legal issues associated with the Secretariat.

 The World Coalition’s Secretariat works under the supervision of the Steering Committee to implement the decisions made by the General Assembly, the Steering Committee, the Executive Board and the World Coalition’s Working Groups.
 The Secretariat manages the World Coalition’s budget and is accountable to the Treasurer, the Executive Board, the Steering Committee and the General Assembly for expenditure.
 The Secretariat is made up of salaried staff.

 The World Coalition is financed by contributions from its members and donors.
 It is also seeking financing from other institutional sponsors.

-The participants to the first World Congress Against the Death Penalty, initiated and organized by the French NGO Together Against the Death Penalty, adopted the Strasbourg Declaration on 22 June 2001 in the hemicycle of the Council of Europe.
+The participants to the first World Congress Against the Death Penalty, initiated and organized by the French NGO Together Against the Death Penalty (ECPM), adopted the Strasbourg Declaration on 22 June 2001 in the hemicycle of the Council of Europe.
 In paragraph 9, the signatories pledged to “create a world-wide co-ordination of abolitionist associations and campaigners, whose first goal will be to launch a world-wide day for the universal abolition of the death penalty”.

 After several preparatory meetings in Paris and Brussels, most of the initiative’s protagonists met in Rome on 13 May 2002 to create officially the World Coalition Against the Death Penalty.
 An 11-member Steering Committee was selected then renewed at each General Assembly every two year.